guettli/programming-guidelines/README.rst

 C is slow
 .........

 ... looking at the time you need to get things implemented.
 Yes, the execution is fast, but the time to get the problem done takes "ages".
-I avoid it, if possible.
+I avoid C programming, if possible.
 If Python gets to slow, I can optimize the hotspots.
 But do this later.
 Don't start with the second step.
 First get it done and write tests.
 Then clean up the code (simplify it).
 Then optimize.

 Version Control